Rayalaseema: Geography

 Rayalaseema region is located in the southern region of the state of Andhra Pradesh.
-The region borders the state of Tamil Nadu to the south, Karnataka to the west and Telangana to the north, Nellore, Prakasam districts and bay of Bengal in the east.
-Some areas in Coastal Andhra, such as Markapur revenue division of Prakasam district, share similar geography, culture and climate to Rayalaseema as they are once part of the Kurnool district.
+The region borders the state of Tamil Nadu to the south, Karnataka to the west and Telangana to the north, Nellore, Markapuram districts and bay of Bengal in the east.
+Some areas in Coastal Andhra, such as Markapur revenue division of Markapuram district, share similar geography, culture and climate to Rayalaseema as they are once part of the Kurnool district.

 Lake

 The only lake located in the region of Rayalaseema is Pulicat Lake.
 The major part of the lake is located in Sullurpeta division of Tirupati district.

 Pulicat Lake is the second largest brackish water lagoon in India, (after Chilika Lake), measuring 759 square kilometres (293 sq mi).
 Major part of the lagoon comes under Tirupati district of Andhra Pradesh.
 The lagoon is one of the three important wetlands to attract northeast monsoon rain clouds during the October to December season.
 The lagoon comprises the following regions, which adds up 759 square kilometres (293 sq mi) according to Andhra Pradesh.